emajo/hashcode-framework/README.md

 To the solution you must provide

-- a Runner, actually there are 2 implementations of the runner, the **SyncRunner**, to run the solution synchronusly and a **ShellRunner** that runs parallel processes by launching the script for each istance of the parameters using pm2
 - the script class of the script you want to run
 - a collection of parameters which for every instance the script will be executed
+- a Runner, actually there are 2 implementations of the runner, the **SyncRunner**, to run the solution synchronusly and a **ShellRunner** that runs parallel processes by launching the script for each istance of the parameters using pm2
+- an optional Notifier if you want a notify with your script results, at the moment there is only an implementation that uses **Telegram**, for this to work you need to set the TELEGRAM_BOT_TOKEN and TELEGRAM_CHAT_ID envs in the env.php file

 ```php
 <?php